belkhir-aziz/churn-solution/README.md

 ```
 pandas library
 ```
-The most importent issue to succesfuly upload this algorithm and to have a good result.You have to correctly evaluate features.
+The most important issue to succesfuly upload this algorithm and to have a good result.You have to correctly evaluate features.
 A company have to invest to improve customer behavior and each offer  has of course a cost.So in my case features are: